vyeee/InsuranceBMI/README.md

 # InsuranceBMI
 A predictive model to predict insurance charges based on BMI, smoker status, medical charges and age.
-Correlations between the variables are also identified and proven
+Correlations between the variables are also identified and proven using Shapiro-Wilk Test	and Pearson Correlation